AzonInc/Doorman/docs/guide/firmware/additions.md

 :::

 ::: details Controlling the internal RGB Status LED
-If you want to control the onboard RGB LED with a Button (Example) just use the Light ID: doorman_rgb_status_led.
+If you want to control the onboard RGB LED with a button (for example), simply use the Light ID: `doorman_rgb_status_led`.
 ```yaml
 <!--@include: minimal.example.yaml-->